yzhao062/yzhao062/README.md

 💬 **News & Travel**:

+- **Sep 2020**: We have a new paper [Automating Outlier Detection via Meta-Learning](https://arxiv.org/abs/2009.10606) ([code](https://github.com/yzhao062/MetaOD)) out.
+In this paper, we propose the first unsupervised meta-learner that can select (recommend) the most performing outlier detection model on an arbitrary dataset.

 - **Sep 2020**: Our new library [TODS](https://github.com/datamllab/tods), a Python library for time-series outlier detection is out.
 It is initialized and led by [DATA Lab @ Texas A&M University](https://people.engr.tamu.edu/xiahu/people.html), and I contribute to core detection model design and implementation.
 See [the paper](https://arxiv.org/pdf/2009.09822.pdf) and [video](https://www.youtube.com/watch?v=H0bBXuDUe7s&feature=youtu.be) under submission @ [AAAI 2021 (demo)](https://aaai.org/Conferences/AAAI-21/aaai21demoscall/).